 <?xml version="1.0" encoding="UTF-8"?> <mule xmlns:tracking="http://www.mulesoft.org/schema/mule/ee/tracking" xmlns:email="http://www.mulesoft.org/schema/mule/email" xmlns:metadata="http://www.mulesoft.org/schema/mule/metadata" xmlns:file="http://www.mulesoft.org/schema/mule/file" xmlns:dw="http://www.mulesoft.org/schema/mule/ee/dw" xmlns:batch="http://www.mulesoft.org/schema/mule/batch" xmlns="http://www.mulesoft.org/schema/mule/core" xmlns:doc="http://www.mulesoft.org/schema/mule/documentation" xmlns:spring="http://www.springframework.org/schema/beans" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://www.springframework.org/schema/beans http://www.springframework.org/schema/beans/spring-beans-current.xsd http://www.mulesoft.org/schema/mule/core http://www.mulesoft.org/schema/mule/core/current/mule.xsd http://www.mulesoft.org/schema/mule/file http://www.mulesoft.org/schema/mule/file/current/mule-file.xsd http://www.mulesoft.org/schema/mule/batch http://www.mulesoft.org/schema/mule/batch/current/mule-batch.xsd http://www.mulesoft.org/schema/mule/ee/dw http://www.mulesoft.org/schema/mule/ee/dw/current/dw.xsd http://www.mulesoft.org/schema/mule/email http://www.mulesoft.org/schema/mule/email/current/mule-email.xsd http://www.mulesoft.org/schema/mule/ee/tracking http://www.mulesoft.org/schema/mule/ee/tracking/current/mule-tracking-ee.xsd"> <non-blocking-processing-strategy name="Non_Blocking_Processing_Strategy" maxThreads="500" minThreads="50" threadTTL="1000" doc:name="Non Blocking Processing Strategy" /> <asynchronous-processing-strategy name="Asynchronous_Processing_Strategy" maxThreads="500" minThreads="50" threadTTL="1000" doc:name="Asynchronous Processing Strategy" /> <flow name="MainProcessFlow"> <file:inbound-endpoint path="C:/Users/sadik.ali/Desktop/files/input" moveToDirectory="C:/Users/sadik.ali/Desktop/files/output" responseTimeout="10000" doc:name="File"> <file:filename-regex-filter pattern="dat.csv" caseSensitive="true" /> </file:inbound-endpoint> <file:file-to-string-transformer returnClass="java.lang.String" mimeType="application/java" doc:name="File to String" /> <dw:transform-message doc:name="Transform Message"> <dw:input-payload mimeType="application/csv"> <dw:reader-property name="ignoreEmptyLine" value="true" /> <dw:reader-property name="separator" value="|" /> </dw:input-payload> <dw:set-payload><![CDATA[%dw 1.0 %output application/java --- payload]]></dw:set-payload> </dw:transform-message> <batch:execute name="BatchProcessFlow" doc:name="Batch Execute" /> </flow> <batch:job name="BatchProcessFlow" block-size="500"> <batch:process-records> <batch:step name="Batch_Step"> <logger message="-------------------------------------#[payload]" level="INFO" doc:name="Logger" /> </batch:step> </batch:process-records> </batch:job> </mule>

-Having compared the application flow development in both Mule3 and Mule4, we will observe that there is no major difference.
-Mule4 is only about delivering smooth user-experience.
-With no multiple threads, easy to learn language, instant access to data, and enhanced connectivity, Mule4 is about boosting the capabilities of developers.
+Having compared the application flow development in Mule3 and Mule4, we will observe no significant difference.
+Mule4 is only about delivering a smooth user experience.
+With no multiple threads, easy to learn language, instant access to data, and enhanced connectivity, Mule4 is about boosting developers’ capabilities.

 6 Application Log

-In the Mule 4 application log below, you will see that the thread profile is being assigned by the runtime during the data processing—[[MuleRuntime].io and [[MuleRuntime].cpuIntensive.
+In the Mule 4 application log below, you will see that the runtime is assigning the thread profile during the data processing—[[MuleRuntime].io and [[MuleRuntime].cpuIntensive.
 These thread pools are assigned to flow process-based thread requirements.